Spectral shift via "lateral" perturbation: Morse indices and Schur complements

 We define first the indices that are involved in our main results.
 We denote by $\sigma(H)$ the spectrum of $H$ and by $\spess(H)$ its essential spectrum, defined as the complement of the set of $\lambda \in \C$ such that $H-\lambda$ is Fredholm.
 We recall that for self-adjoint operators, $\sigma(H)$ is the disjoint union of $\spess(H)$ and the discrete spectrum $\sigma_d(H)$, i.e.\ the set of isolated eigenvalues of finite multiplicity.

-\begin{definition} Let $H$ be a self-adjoint operator on $\cH$ and let $0\not\in\spess(H)$.
-For a closed interval $I\subset \R$, whose endpoints (if finite) belong to the resolvent set of $H$, we denote by $E_I$ the spectral projector of $H$ corresponding to the interval $I$ and by $E_I(\cH)$ its range.
-We define two indices $i_-$ and $i_0$ as follows:
+\begin{definition} Let $H$ be a self-adjoint operator on $\cH$.
+For an interval $I\subset \R$, we denote by $E_I$ the (projector-valued) spectral measure of $I$ corresponding to $H$.
+We define two indices $i_-$ and $i_0$ (which may be infinite) as follows: